puremana/ME-bot/README.md

   - `flip`

 ## Setting up
-1) Clone the repo
+1) Clone the repo.
+You can do this by running "git clone https://github.com/puremana/ME-bot.git" in terminal.
+You will need to install git if you haven't already
 2) Go to https://discordapp.com/developers/applications/me
 3) Create a new app
 4) Click "Create bot user"
-5) Click to reveal token
+5) Click to reveal token (will be used in step 8)
-6) Rename the storage.example folder to storage
+6) Rename the "storage.example" folder to "storage"
-7) Replace the token in the config.json file located in storage
+7) Rename the ".example.env" file to ".env"
+8) Fill out the .env file with your specific server details.
+You will need to be in Discord Developer mode to do this.
+Find out how to get into developer mode here - https://discordia.me/developer-mode
-8) Open cmd and run "npm install" (install nodejs if you don't have it installed already)
+9) Run "npm install" in terminal.
+You will also need to install nodejs if you haven't already
-9) Get the client ID from where you found the token.
+10) Get the client ID from where you found the token.
 Go to https://discordapp.com/oauth2/authorize?client_id=INSERTCLIENTIDHERE&scope=bot&permissions=0
 To add the bot to your Discord with 0 permissions.
-You will need the Manage Server role to do this.
+You will need the Manage Server role to do this
-10) Run "node bot.js" to start the bot
+11) Run "node bot.js" to start the bot

 ## Contributing
 We welcome all types of contributions to the ME-Bot.
 If you have a bug to report or feature to suggest, please create an issue on this Github repo.